michael-lazar/ccso-nameserver/README.md

 A series of reference documents were published by the University of Illinois between 1988 and 1992.
-These cover everything from the motivations for creating the CCSO Nameserver, to a retrospective of what worked and what didn't work.
+These cover everything from the motivations for creating the CCSO Nameserver, to a retrospective of what worked and what didn't.
 These are a great place to start if you're looking for some historical context:

 - [The CCSO Nameserver - A Description](https://mozz.us/static/ccso/description.pdf)